Aspect-404/Aspect-404/README.md

 <p>
 I am Aspect404_, you can call me Aspect!
-My true name is Ethan, I am 17 years old, and a development and penetration testing enthusiast.
+My true name is Ethan, I am 17 years old, living in Michigan, USA; and a development and penetration testing enthusiast.
 Ever since August 2016 I have been rather captivated by development.
 Starting this journey learning Java, I programmed several first person shooter games, which were often bugged, therefore I moved on.
 In September 2020 I joined Discord in my first account.
 I obtained many friends, until a hacker DMed me a nitro scam.
 I unfortunately lost the account.
 However it sparked my former interest in programming and also in cyber security, and I went on to learn how to program Javascript, Python, HTML, CSS, Bash, and more.
 Starting by programming over 40 discord bots for friends, I went on to make small web servers to make websites, then moved on to modding Android APKs.
 I would not say I am a professional developer, there is always much more to learn, however I strongly desire to change the world and bring a new aspect to development.
 The best way to contact me is in Discord, you may scroll to bottom to see all of my social media links.
 Here's a random dev joke!
 </p>